Usage

 by” is two words; Peoplese uses mid-dots.)

-English “rush hour”, the morning and evening period
+English “rush hour”, the morning and evening hours when many people transport themselves to and from

 jobs.